Skamlingsbanken: Geology

 Skamlingsbanken is a lateral moraine formed at the beginning of the Wisconsin glaciation period, approximately 22,000–25,000 years ago, although other glaciers came through later from the east and south, forming Skamlingsbanken and the large hills and rugged terrain south of Kolding.
 From Højskamling the landscape falls steeply eastwards and ends up in a cove at Mosvig.
 To the west, the landscape drops to a level height of around 60 m above sea level and continues all the way to the Jutland ridgeway.

 Flora

 The area has been covered in largely beech forest for centuries, leading to the development of a rich flora.
 Botanically similar to South Jutland, common plants in the area between Skamlingsbanken and Grønninghoved include wax hat, low thistle and hawthorn.
 As a result of cattle grazing, growth on the lower part of the hill is kept in check but the top grows wild.
-Some areas are left to nature allowing blackthorn, hawthorn, roses, elder and other scrub growth to flourish, while others areas are maintained in order to preserve the fragile natural grasslands.
+Some areas are left to nature allowing blackthorn, hawthorn, roses, elder and other scrub growth to flourish, while other areas are maintained in order to preserve the fragile natural grasslands.
 The whole area is protected by the Danish Nature Conservation Act.